If you are in New Zealand, please click here.

 Any promotional Air Offers will incur an additional deposit which may vary per itinerary.
 For example: ‘Fly Free Promotions’ Deposits will be non-refundable and due at time of cruise deposit.
 This additional deposit could be up to AU$2,000 per person.
 Please contact our office or your travel agent to obtain details of the deposit due at the time of booking.
 An air processing fee may be applicable to reservations cancelled outside of cruise penalties.
 This will be advised to you at the time of booking

-We must receive the balance of the cruise and/or flight costs (after deducting the deposit you have paid) not less than 70 days before departure (90 days for Holiday sailings – Christmas, New Year and Easter departures, and Trans Pacific and Asia reposition cruises effective from September 2018 departures) unless you book 70 days or less before departure (90 days for Holiday sailings, and Trans Pacific and Asia reposition cruises effective from September 2018 departures), in which case you must pay the total cruise and/or flight cost at the time of booking.
-If we have not received all monies due to us in full and on time, you will be deemed to wish to cancel your cruise and cancellation charges as set out below (see clause 30, Cancellations and Refunds) will apply.
+We must receive the balance of the cruise and/or flight costs (after deducting the deposit you have paid) not less than 70 days before departure (90 days for Holiday cruises – Christmas, New Year and Easter departures, and Trans-Pacific and Asia Reposition cruises) unless you book 70 days or less before departure (90 days for Holiday cruises, and Trans-Pacific and Asia Reposition cruises departures), in which case you must pay the total cruise and/or flight cost at the time of booking.
+If we have not received all monies due to us in full and on time, you will be deemed to have given consent to us to cancel your cruise and cancellation charges as set out below (see clause 30, Cancellations and Refunds) will apply.

 What’s not included?